 Another potential disadvantage is that dedicated taxes may fragment the budget into too many separate pieces and reduce the amount of revenue that is available to the unrestricted part of the general fund.
 Budget experts agree that social welfare can be maximized if policymakers can allocate revenue flexibly to the programs that are most valued and beneficial, without restrictions on the use of specific revenue sources.
-As stated in the District's Comprehensive Financial Management Policy, "Dedicated funds limit the use of the District's general fund revenue by earmarking a portion of the revenue for special purposes."4 In fact, the Mayor and Council have
+As stated in the District's Comprehensive Financial Management Policy, "Dedicated funds limit the use of the District's general fund revenue by earmarking a portion of the revenue for special purposes."4 In fact, the Mayor and Council have redirected millions of dollars in dedicated tax revenue back to the unrestricted part of the general fund in recent years as part of an effort to close large budget gaps brought about by the economic recession.

-2 Government of the District of Columbia, FY 2011 Proposed Budget and Financial Plan: Maximizing Efficiency, July 1, 2010, p.
-4-2.
+2 Government of the District of Columbia, FY 2015 Proposed Budget and Financial Plan: Executive Summary.
+Volume 1, August 7, 2014, p.
+3-2.